-Insight worked with the Advisory Committee on Interdisciplinary, Community-Based Linkages (ACICBL) to develop a Congressional Report on the interdisciplinary challenges of and opportunities for further utilization of health information technology (HIT) and electronic health records (EHRs).
-ACICBL is comprised of member representatives from Area Health Education Centers, Health Education Training Centers, Geriatric Education Centers, Geriatric Training Programs for Physicians, Geriatric Academic Career Awards, Allied Health, Chiropractic, Podiatry, Psychology, and Rural Interdisciplinary Programs; it provides advice to Congress and the Secretary of the U.S. Department of Health and Human Services (HHS) on issues under the domain of Title VII, Section 756 programs.
+Insight worked with the Advisory Committee on Interdisciplinary, Community-Based Linkages (ACICBL) to develop a Report to Congress on the interdisciplinary challenges of and opportunities for further use of health information technology (HIT) and electronic health records (EHRs).
+ACICBL is composed of member representatives from area health education centers; health education training centers; geriatric education centers; geriatric training programs for physicians; geriatric academic career awards; and allied health, chiropractic, podiatry, psychology, and rural interdisciplinary programs.
+ACICBL provides advice to Congress and the Secretary of the U.S. Department of Health and Human Services on issues under the domain of Title VII, Section 756 programs.

-- How various aspects of the Nation’s health care system can best move forward in preparation for the increasing utilization of HIT and EHRs
+- How various aspects of the nation’s healthcare system can best move forward in preparation for increasing use of HIT and EHRs

-- How the Health Resources and Services Administration (HRSA) can encourage the adoption of HIT and EHR through training and development of the Nation’s health care workforce
+- How the Health Resources and Services Administration can encourage the adoption of HIT and EHRs through training and development of the nation’s healthcare workforce

-ACICBL provided a series of recommendations in support of its findings that address workforce training, curricula development, service delivery, financing, pilot project development, and dissemination and implementation of best practice models.
+ACICBL provided recommendations in support of its findings to address workforce training, curricula development, service delivery, financing, pilot project development, and dissemination and implementation of best practice models.

 Final report, Federal Efforts to Encourage Adoption of Health Information Technology and Electronic Health Records (September 2007)